noor1yasser9/noor1yasser9/README.md

 <br />
-As a PHP Laravel Developer with 5 years of experience, I have a strong background in building and maintaining server-side web applications using the Laravel framework.
-I have demonstrated expertise in integrating payment methods such as PayPal, Stripe, and other third-party services into web applications.
-My skills also include proficiency in PHP, MySQL, MongoDB, and SQL, as well as knowledge of database design and API development.
-I am familiar with software development methodologies such as Agile and Scrum and have experience working in collaborative environments using version control systems such as Git.
-I am able to work independently and as part of a team, and have excellent problem-solving and communication skills.
-My ability to integrate payment methods and other third-party services makes me a valuable asset to any development team.
+Noor Yasser is an accomplished backend developer with 5 years of experience in building robust server-side web applications, seamlessly integrating payment methods, and optimizing third-party services.
+Proficient in a variety of backend technologies, Noor excels at enhancing web applications for superior performance and scalability.
+His expertise extends to cloud platforms like AWS and OCI, where he leverages Terraform to deploy and manage resources efficiently.
+Noor's collaborative nature and problem-solving skills make him a valuable asset for companies seeking excellence in backend development.
 <br/><br/>

  ## Languages and Frameworks I know: